paulindani/GP-DHP/README.md

 # GP-DHP — Gaussian Process Discrete Hawkes Process

-Reproduction code for the manuscript *"A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior" by T. Brisley, G. Ross and D. Paulin.
-GP-DHP is a semiparametric collapsed-latent Gaussian-process discrete-time Hawkes model for self-exciting count data, with MAP estimation, forward-validation hyperparameter selection by an analytic bilevel (implicit-function-theorem) hypergradient, and a closed-form baseline/excitation projection. **Every GP-DHP fit reported in the
+Reproduction code for the manuscript "A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior" by T. Brisley, G. Ross and D. Paulin available on <https://arxiv.org/abs/2509.21996>.
+GP-DHP is a semiparametric collapsed-latent
+Gaussian-process discrete-time Hawkes model for self-exciting count data, with MAP estimation, forward-validation hyperparameter selection by an analytic bilevel (implicit-function-theorem) hypergradient, and a closed-form baseline/excitation projection. **Every GP-DHP fit reported in the